 The chukar measures up to 15 inches long and has some beautiful markings.
-They have a face pattern of black which encloses a cream bib.
-They can be distinguished why a series of black and white stripes on their flanks, red legs and a red beak.
+They have a face pattern of black, which encloses a cream bib.
+They can be distinguished why a series of black and white stripes on their flanks, red legs, and a red beak.

-They can be identified by sound by their low crowing noise and can be found about woodland edges, fields, and thickets.
+They can be identified by sound by their low crowing noise and can be found in woodland edges, fields, and thickets.
 They lay their eggs in a hollow lined with leaves.
 They lay between 8 and 15 dark olive eggs.
 The ring-necked pheasant can be found across the northern United States and southern Canada.

-The spruce grouse has a red wattle above the eye, but the rest of their plumage is black and white.
+The spruce grouse has a red wattle above the eye, but the rest of its plumage is black and white.
 They have a black chin with a white border and are black on their breast and belly.
 Females can be identified as they are heavily barred with black tail tips.
 They make a low-pitched booming sound and can be found from Alaska to Nova Scotia.

 The dusky grouse is very similar to the sooty grouse.
-Along with the sooty grouse, the dusky grouse were once thought to be just one species, the blue grouse, a name which is no longer used to describe them.
+Along with the sooty grouse, the dusky grouse were once thought to be just one species, the blue grouse, which is no longer used to describe them.

 The dusky grouse is a dark bird with an air sac that is purplish.
-They can be identified by a yellowish-red wattle over the eye.
-Females are lighter in color than males with white marks on their underparts.
+A yellowish-red wattle over the eye can identify them.
+Females are lighter in color than males, with white marks on their underparts.

 They make a koc-koc-koc sound and lay between 5-17 eggs in hollows lined with leaves and grass.
 One interesting thing to note about the willow ptarmigan is that the male looks after the young more than any other grouse or ptarmigan.

-The Gunnison-sage grouse is very similar to the sage grouse, so much so that it was thought to be the same species until 2000 when it was recognized to be different.
+The Gunnison sage grouse is very similar to the sage grouse, so much so that it was thought to be the same species until 2000 when it was recognized to be different.

 Unfortunately, the Gunnison-sage grouse is threatened, with numbers of only a few thousand.
 They can be found in eastern Utah and western Colorado.

-The lesser prairie-chicken does not have such a wide range as the greater prairie-chicken and can be found around Northern Texas and surrounding states.
+The lesser prairie chicken does not have such a wide range as the greater prairie chicken and can be found around Northern Texas and surrounding states.

-The sharp-tailed grouse can be heard cooing in clearings in forest and open country.
+The sharp-tailed grouse can be heard cooing in clearings in the forest and open country.
 They can be found from Alaska throughout Canada to Hudson Bay and down as far as the prairies.

-The California quail is native to California, but can be found in Vancouver Island and British Columbia.
+The California quail is native to California but can be found in Vancouver Island and British Columbia.

-They can be found mostly on the ground in search of food.
+They can be found primarily on the ground in search of food.
 The California quail is mainly a seed eater.
 They also eat leaves, flowers, catkins, grain, and invertebrates like caterpillars, beetles, and mites.

 Gambel’s quail, a gregarious desert bird, is decorated in gray, chestnut, and cream plumage.

-Gambel’s quail’s habitat is mainly thorny and bushy vegetation deserts including river valleys, creeks, washes, and oak woodlands of the high desert.
+Gambel’s quail’s habitat is mainly thorny and bushy vegetation deserts, including river valleys, creeks, washes, and oak woodlands of the high desert.

 Gambel’s quail are like to be found walking in groups on the ground.
-During their breeding period, these large groups break up and make new groups of mainly juveniles and males.
+During their breeding period, these large groups break up and make new groups of juveniles and males.

 The Northern bobwhite is the most common small gamebird across the Eastern United States.

 The male is brown above, with scaly white underneath.
 They have a white face with black around the eyes.
-The female is similar but has a creamy colored face.
+The female is similar but has a creamy-colored face.